cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 - 3.1 The relayer relays the packet to the host state machine.

-- 4.1 The host state machine dispatch the packet to the proper module handler.
+- 4.1 The host state machine dispatches the packet to the proper module handler.
-- 4.2 The `onRecvPacket` callbacks is activated on the host state machine.
+- 4.2 The `onRecvPacket` callbacks are activated on the host state machine.
-- 4.3 The `onRecvPacket` function trigger an error, thus it returns an error acknowledgment.
+- 4.3 The `onRecvPacket` function triggers an error, thus it returns an error acknowledgment.

 - 5.1 The relayer relays the error acknowledgment packet to the controller state machine.